-Nowadays it’s very common to see 60% of the web traffic comes from mobile phones while 60% of orders are placed from desktops.
+Nowadays it’s very common to see 60% of the web traffic coming from mobile phones while 60% of orders are placed from desktops.
 This is because users are using multiple devices to interact with the same website.
 This makes it difficult to understand the user journey & measure the performances of marketing campaigns accurately.

 User-identity resolution is the process of identifying the same user across multiple devices.
 This is done by matching the user’s data from different devices and creating a single user profile.